mudspringhiker/openstreetmap_datawrangling/ReadMe.md

 ### Notes About the Files

-I ran my final codes and analyses using Jupyter Notebook, using data_extraction.ipynb.
+I ran my final code using Jupyter Notebook, using data_extraction.ipynb.
 Exploration of data is detailed in exploration_audit.ipynb.
 But the py files needed to create the csv files are cities.py, mapping_street.py, schema.py, clean.py, and data.py.

 ### Cleaning of Street Names